 - Bend over to touch your toes, and then reach up to the sky

 - Use the tip of your tongue to touch the roof of your mouth (for jaw tension)

 - Walk around the block

-Exercising for longer periods of time is also useful in reducing muscle tension.
+Exercising for longer periods of time is also highly effective at reducing muscle tension.

 What type of exercise is best?

 Honestly, whatever you enjoy will be most effective and relaxing.
-That could be golf, tennis, dancing, chasing your kids on the playground - pretty much anything!
+That could be power walking, tennis, dancing, chasing your kids on the playground - pretty much anything!

 With that said, yoga is a great choice because it helps people pay special attention to their muscles.